 The High Vantage: Loving Through the Silence

 Many people ask how it is possible to endure a decade of silence from one’s own children, as I have, without my heart breaking into a thousand irreparable pieces.
 In the world’s eyes, a “broken heart” is the only logical response.
-But in the landscape of the Hrit Chakra, I learned a different way to love.
+But in the landscape of the Hrit Chakra, I learned a different way.

 The Space Between the Mountains

-As I sat by the Still Lake (Manasa Sarovara), I realized that the love I felt for my children is like the water—vast, deep, and life-giving.
-However, detachment—the Mountains of Vairagya—is what allows that water to remain pure.
-During those ten years of silence, the mountains taught me that my love for my children did not require their “permission” or even their presence to exist.
-I learned that I could:
+As I practiced yoga for the 10 years of silence, I became detached from the hurt.
+Every time a painful thought arose in my mind, I replaced it with a kind thought to send out to my children.
+What I felt for my children is like the water in the still lake—vast, deep, and life-giving.
+However, detachment—the Mountains of Vairagya—is what allowed that water to remain pure.
+During those ten years of silence, the mountains taught me that my feelings did not require their permission or even their presence to exist.

 Vairagya is not the absence of love; it is the expansion of it.